The right to appeal

 At the hearing there will be:

-- the independent panel, made up of three people, including one person with no specialist education experience, and at least one person who has experience in education or who is a parent of a registered pupil at a school.
-The panel's job is to listen to the arguments made by both 'sides', you and the admissions authority, and come to a decision;
+- the independent panel, made up of three people, including one person with no specialist education experience, and at least one person who has experience in education, or who is a parent of a registered pupil at a school.
+The panel’s job is to listen to the arguments made by both ‘sides’, you and the admission authority, and come to a decision

 - a representative from the admission authority.
-For community and voluntary controlled schools the admission authority is the local authority and in the case of an academy, voluntary aided, foundation or trust school it is the governing body; and
+For community and voluntary controlled schools the admission authority is the local authority and in the case of academy, voluntary aided, foundation or trust schools it is the governing body; and

-- Sometimes an observer, for training purposes, although you can ask that they do not attend if you prefer; and
+- sometimes an observer, for training purposes, although you can ask that they do not attend if you prefer

 The hearing goes as follows:

-- the officer from the admission authority will state their case for not meeting your preference;
+- the representative from the admission authority will state the case for not meeting your preference

-- the admission authority's representative sums up their case; and
+- the admission authority representative sums up their case

-- you then sum up your case for your child.
+- you then sum up your case for the child

-You and the admissions authority's representative will then be asked to leave so that the panel can make their decision.
-The panel's decision is based around balancing the needs of the child against the effect of admitting another child into the school.
-You can read more details on how the decision is reached in the downloadable notes in the in the key documents box.
+You and the admission authority’s representative will then be asked to leave so that the panel can make their decision.
+The panel’s decision is based around balancing the needs of the child against the effect of admitting another child into the school.
+You can read more details on how the decision is reached in the downloadable notes in the key documents box.

-All admission appeals panels act independently and their decisions are binding on all parties.
+All admission appeal panels act independently, their decisions are binding on all parties.

 What happens after the hearing

-The clerk to the panel will write to you to tell you the decision.
+The clerk to the panel will write to tell you the decision.
 You may also be given a telephone number to ring to find out the result before you receive the letter.

-There is no further right of appeal for a place in the same school in the same year group unless there is a significant change in your circumstances.
-The Local Government and social care Ombudsman can investigate complaints of maladministration in relation to maintained schools, for Academy and Academy Trust schools this would be the Education Skills Funding Agency (ESFA).
+There is no further right of appeal for a place at the same school in the same school year group unless there is a significant change in circumstances.
+The local government and social care Ombudsman can investigate complaints of maladministration in relation to maintained schools.
+For academy schools this would be the department for education.

-If your child has an Education, Health and Care Plan (EHCP), please contact the SEN team for information on how to appeal, on 01609 535002.
+If your child has an Education, Health and Care Plan, please contact us.

 More sources of help and advice